 When it comes to choosing between merino wool and polyester, especially for technical, sports, or everyday clothing, both materials have advantages and disadvantages worth considering.
-While merino wool is a natural fiber renowned for its versatility and quality, polyester is a synthetic fiber valued for its durability and more affordable cost.
+While merino wool is a natural fiber renowned for its versatility and quality, polyester is a synthetic fiber appreciated for its durability and more affordable cost.
 In this article, we explore the characteristics of both materials to help you decide which is more suitable for your needs.

 1. Origin of materials